jason-glassbrook/web25--sprint-challenge--advanced-css/README.md

 4. How would you describe preprocessing to someone new to CSS?

+  > Preprocessing allows you to write CSS as if it has more features: variables (reusable values), mixins (reusable pieces of code), functions (ex: to lighten or darken colors).
+It also makes some of the syntax a little easier to understand, ex: by allowing you to nest selectors like you nest elements in HTML.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+  >

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.